Children Can’t Eat a Promise: Rethinking the Education-to-Employment “Silver Spoon”

 New Zealand’s loan‑based tertiary system asks young people – including parents – to borrow now on the promise of higher future earnings.
 Hundreds of thousands carry student loans; the median balance for a graduate is roughly $24,000, with typical on‑shore repayment times of 5–6 years.
 That slows wealth‑building and delays milestones like secure housing and starting a family.

 Debt also does not fall evenly.
-Students from low‑income families borrow more for living costs, are more likely to work long hours while studying and are less likely to complete their study, which delivers debt without the earnings bump.
-Student parents face high effective marginal tax rates and lose access to key family credits if their full‑time study is not counted as “work”, tightening budgets in households already doing it tough.
-The result is stress, poorer wellbeing, and sometimes recourse to high‑cost lenders – hardly the foundation for children’s thriving.
+Students from low‑income families borrow more for living costs, are more likely to work long hours while studying and are less likely to complete their studies, which delivers debt without the earnings bump.

 Bottom line: user‑pays amplifies downside risk.
 If the labour‑market payoff doesn’t arrive (or arrives slowly), families – not the state – are left holding the bag.